 One of the reasons I don’t want to use harsh chemicals in my home is because I have a toddler, and I don’t want to have to ban him from the kitchen while I am cleaning.
 I am also pregnant so I am particularly sensitive to strong chemical smells at the moment, which is why I wanted to use a completely safe non toxic oven cleaner recipe.

-It’s easy to forget about cleaning your oven, especially as it’s closed 99% of the time, so you don’t usually see what it looks like inside until you bend down to have a look.
+It’s easy to forget about cleaning your oven when you’re organising your kitchen, especially as it’s closed 99% of the time, so you don’t usually see what it looks like inside until you bend down to have a look.

 The base of your oven can quickly build up a layer of baked on grease that will start to smell, so of course it’s best to do regular oven cleans if possible, but if it’s been a while don’t worry- This recipe will still work!